PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 11:29:45
+Last updated: 2024-04-09 11:30:22
-Random Quote: When someone is in love, they look through rose-tinted glasses.
-Everything’s wonderful.
-They transform into a soft teddy bear that’s smiling all the time. - Professor
+Random Quote: The end is the beginning, and the beginning is the end -